rafaeltxc/NvStation/README.md

 ### Overview

-Modular, Lazy.nvim-based Neovim configuration tuned for multiple languages, with extra polish for Java development (neotest, jdtls, DAP, etc.).
+Modular, Lazy.nvim-based Neovim configuration designed for multi-language development, with extra polish for LSP, DAP, testing, and formatting.

 ### Contents